remindmodel/remind/tutorials/15_Using_Python.md

 ### Environment Creation, Integrity, and Archiving

-REMIND supports using your system Python installation via `pip`, but also *virtual Python environments* like `conda` and `venv`.
-Among these, `conda` is the preferred option due to its ease of use and robust package management.
+REMIND relies on the `conda run` subcommand to execute Python scripts.
+A recent `conda` installation is therefore required to make use of all REMIND capabilities.
 For more details on installing `conda`, refer to the [Installing `conda`](#installing-conda) section.

-The provided Makefile includes targets to create or clone a Python environment:
+The `Makefile` provided by REMIND includes targets to create or clone a Python environment:
 - `make clone-conda`: Clones an existing `conda` environment.
-Note: Users of the PIK cluster should activate the default environment at `/p/projects/rd3mod/python/environments/scm_magicc7_hpc/`, then use `make conda-clone` to create their own version
+Note: Users of the PIK cluster should activate the default environment at ([see below](#conda-environment-for-remindmagicc7-operation-on-the-cluster) for more information) then use `make conda-clone` to create their own version
 - `make create-conda`: Creates a new `conda` environment based on the `py_requirements.txt` file.

 ### Leveraging `reticulate`